Varicella (Chicken Pox) – Disease Information Statement (DIS)

 • Varicella symptoms include fever, itching, and a skin rash throughout the body.
 Symptoms typically resolve after a few days.1

-• More than 96% of new varicella infections are benign and not reported to public health departments.2
+• Most new varicella infections are benign and not reported to public health departments.2

-• Before the varicella mass vaccination program was introduced, about 90% of the population contracted varicella and obtained lifetime immunity by age 15.3
+• Before the varicella mass vaccination program was introduced, most of the population contracted varicella and obtained lifetime immunity by adolescence.3

 • In rare situations, varicella can be fatal.
 Most fatal cases of varicella occur in adults age 20 or older.4